annaolszowy27/myawesomesemester/_courses/course-05.md

 ## About Professor Mark Michalisin

 Professor Mark Michalisin earned his BA and MBA in Business and Political Science at Union College.
+He then became an Associate Professor of Practice at Virginia Tech in the Pamplin College of Business.

 ### Research interests